 By the fact your son or daughter is admitted to Lycoming we are confident he/she has the ability to be successful academically.
 The first year is an all important year as your student makes the academic and social transition to a new environment with new expectations.
-It is such an important year that Lycoming dedicates a full team under the supervision of Andrew Kilpatrick, Assistant Dean for Freshmen, to make sure your student has the resources he or she needs to be successful.
+It is such an important year that Lycoming dedicates a full team under the supervision of Andrew Kilpatrick, Dean for First-Year Students, to make sure your student has the resources he or she needs to be successful.
 Click here for more information about our first-year services.

 First-year students will also work closely with their faculty adviser.
 At summer orientation your son or daughter will be assigned an appropriate faculty adviser to explain the curriculum and to help your student select courses and to explore possible majors.
 If your son or daughter is undecided, they will be assigned to a faculty member specially trained to work with students who are still exploring possible careers and majors.
 The adviser/student relationship becomes an important aspect of a Lycoming student's education.